Jose01001011/UE-XR/README.md

 ## Overview

-**Ostrich Egg Heist** is an asymmetric Virtual Reality experience set in an African savanna environment.
+**Ostrich Egg Hunt** is an asymmetric Virtual Reality experience set in an African savanna environment.
 The project explores communication, stealth mechanics, environmental storytelling, and information asymmetry within a VR setting.

 The experience revolves around a thief attempting to steal ostrich eggs while avoiding detection.
 Different participants possess different information, requiring communication, coordination, and decision-making to successfully complete the objective.